Does supplementing cows with phosphorus during pregnancy change weaner performance?

 The finding from this study demonstrates the dominating effect of nutrition on weaner performance as well as the chronic impact of weight losses in calves prior to weaning.

-For further information, please contact Kieren McCosker, Senior Livestock Scientist, NT Department of Primary Industry and Resources, phone 08 8973 9771, or email Kieren.McCosker@nt.gov.au.
+For further information, please contact Kieren McCosker, Senior Livestock Scientist, NT Department of Industry Tourism and Trade, phone 08 8973 9771, or email Kieren.McCosker@nt.gov.au.